1994 Massachusetts gubernatorial election

 The 1994 Massachusetts gubernatorial election was held on November 8, 1994.
-Incumbent Republican governor Bill Weld won reelection as Governor of Massachusetts by the largest margin in state history, winning every single county and all but 6 of the state's 351 municipalities.
+Incumbent Republican governor Bill Weld won re-election as governor of Massachusetts by the largest margin in state history, winning every county and all but six of the state's 351 municipalities.
 As of 2024, this is the most recent election in which Boston, Somerville, Lawrence, Chelsea, Brookline, Northampton, Provincetown, Monterey, Great Barrington, Ashfield, Williamstown, Williamsburg, Shelburne, Sunderland, and Pelham voted for the Republican candidate for governor.